lRENyaaa/Velocity/README.md

 # About This Fork
-This fork implements proxy-behind-proxy functionality in legacy forwarding mode.
+This fork implements proxy-behind-proxy functionality in legacy/bungeeguard forwarding mode.
 Please note that this behavior **[is not supported by Velocity](https://docs.papermc.io/velocity/server-compatibility#proxy-behind-proxy-bungeecord-velocity-)**, and this implementation **is for reference and personal development use only.**

 # Velocity